Give me an hour, and I will have your favorite cake baked and the kitchen smelling like heaven.

 Give me an hour, and I will run six miles.
 Maybe five… it depends on how I’m feeling that day.

 Give me an hour, and I will battle traffic into the city to meet you for lunch on a Tuesday.

 Give me an hour and a few general preferences, and I will come up with just about every book you should be reading.

 Give me an hour, and I will knock through a packed inbox of emails – unsubscribing to the junk and following up with the not junk.

-Give me an hour, and I’ll write five-hundred words of just about anything you want.
+Give me an hour, and I’ll write eight-hundred plus words on just about any subject you want.

 I’m a girl who knows how to hustle, and I’m a girl who knows where to direct it.
 With a general set of parameters and a minute to give it a gander, I can roll up my sleeves and give it a shot.
 Maybe it will take a few tries (like my hollandaise sauce) and maybe I’ll catch on right away (like my bounce lettering), but I’ll make efforts.
 And then I’ll practice, because what the heck, right?

 Give me an hour, and I’ll throw together a week’s worth of meal prep.

 Give me an hour, and I’ll make decent headway on another knitting project.